Trustpilot

 The Challenge Every Marketing Professor Faces

-But here's the thing: this isn't your fault.
-The speed of change has been overwhelming, and you're already managing packed curricula, research responsibilities, and administrative duties.
+But here's the truth: this isn’t your fault.
+The speed of change has been astounding, and managing packed curricula, research, and administrative duties is no small feat.

 The Numbers Don't Lie

-Here's what industry research reveals about the AI skills gap in marketing education:
+Industry research highlights the growing AI skills gap in marketing education:

-• 69% of marketing managers say AI advancement is "reshaping the skills they need" for new hires
+• 69% of marketing managers state that AI advancements are reshaping the skills required for new hires.

-• 90% of organizations plan to invest in generative AI for marketing in 2025
+• 90% of organizations plan to invest in generative AI for marketing by 2025.

-• Most marketing syllabi need AI content updates (completely understandable given the pace of change)
+• Most marketing syllabi require AI content updates, which is understandable given the rapid pace of change.

-Meanwhile, job postings increasingly require "AI fluency," "prompt engineering skills," and "experience with AI-augmented workflows."
+Moreover, job postings increasingly demand skills such as "AI fluency," "prompt engineering," and "experience with AI-augmented workflows."

-We're building comprehensive resources to help, including our new AI Marketing content library and our recently launched AI Marketing Simulation that teaches the exact skills industry demands.
+We are creating comprehensive resources to aid you, including our new AI Marketing content library and our AI Marketing Simulation.
+These tools teach the exact skills that the industry demands.

 The 2-Minute AI-Readiness Audit

-Take this quick assessment of your current syllabus.
-Be honest:
+Use this quick assessment to evaluate your current syllabus.
+Be honest with your answers:

 ✅ Basic AI Integration